Comparing Ethernet Cables – Cat5 vs Cat5e vs Cat6 vs Cat6a vs Cat7 vs Cat8

 Advancements in Cat6

 Cat 6 cables were the next significant upgrade from Cat 5e.
-With a bandwidth capacity of 250 MHz and the ability to support up to 10 gigabit Ethernet over 55 meters, Cat 6 cables significantly enhance data transfer speeds and overall network performance.
+With a bandwidth capacity of 250 MHz and the ability to support up to 10 gigabit Ethernet over shorter distances (typically up to 55 meters), Cat 6 cables significantly enhance data transfer speeds and overall network performance.

 Advantages of Cat6 over Cat 5e